Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 The president and his allies have seen grim polling, which shows him trailing in many battleground states that he won in 2016, including Michigan, North Carolina and Pennsylvania, advisers said.
 The latter two are particularly crucial to Trump’s path to victory.

-The president has asked allies if his campaign advisers are doing a good job and has complained in recent days about being outspent on television by Biden, officials said.
+The president has asked allies whether his campaign advisers are doing a good job and has complained in recent days about being outspent on television by Biden, officials said.

 Trump’s argument, one adviser said, is that the campaign is simply a series of rallies and television appearances and that to win, he must dominate the airwaves and the stage at almost all times.

-Inside the West Wing, some expressed serious concern about Trump’s South Lawn event Saturday, two officials said, where the president addressed a crowd of hundreds from a balcony.
+Inside the West Wing, two officials said, some expressed serious concern about Trump’s South Lawn event Saturday, where the president addressed a crowd of hundreds from a balcony.
 But Jared Kushner — Trump’s son-in-law and senior adviser, who is close with Candace Owens, one of the event’s organizers — and White House Chief of Staff Mark Meadows, who is less worried about the coronavirus, pushed to hold the event.
 Since Trump returned from the hospital on Oct.
 5, White House aides have mostly been avoiding the Oval Office, a senior administration official said.
 Meadows and senior adviser Dan Scavino are the two aides who have spent the most time with the president since his diagnosis late last month, this official added.

 The subject of how to handle the pandemic will continue to be front and center in the race.